StevensSEC/softe.club/sec.club/src/articles/resources.md

 It doesn’t matter.
 Once you’ve learned one programming language, it’s pretty trivial to apply that knowledge to another language.

 Programming languages are tools.
-Different languages and good at different things, so it's important to pick the right tool for the job.
-You don't want to use a hammer on screw.
+Different languages are good at different things, so it's important to pick the right tool for the job.
+You don't want to use a hammer on a screw.

 ## How do I start a project?